alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

   <figcaption>Notre Dame Cathedral in Ho Chi Minh City.</figcaption>
 </figure>

-The tour covered the Notre Dame Cathedral and a 19-th century post office built by the French, followed by the Reunification Palace and the War Remnants Museum.
-These last two were really impressive and they made us understand a lot about the American War in Vietnam - as it's called throughout the museum.
+The tour covered the Notre Dame Cathedral and a 19-th century post office built by the French.
+The Reunification Palace and the War Remnants Museum followed, and were really impressive.
+They made us understand a lot about the American War in Vietnam - as it's called throughout the museum.

 The visit to the museum is very educational.
-You learn about the context in which everything started, the main events during the war, and also how each party viewed it and how that influenced its course.
-We expected the exhibits to be more biased, but were pleaseantly surprised by the fact-based explanations.
+You learn about the context in which everything started, and about the main events during the war.
+We expected the exhibits to be more biased, but were pleasantly surprised by the fact-based explanations.
+They presented how each party viewed the war and how that influenced its course.
 Also, a lot of famous photos from the Vietnamese and foreign press were being exhibited.
-Although it's a very sad experience overall, we loved the optimistic vibe at the end: clearly, they managed to get past the war, even if its consequences are still visible.
+Although it's a very sad experience, we loved the optimistic vibe at the end.
+Without doubt, they managed to get past the war, even if its consequences are still visible.

 Our next stop was at the underground network of Cu-Chi tunnels.
-They were used by Viet Cong during the war, and a lot of the Vietnamese people life was happening inside: they even had some "rooms" they used as schools.
+They were used by Viet Cong during the war, and a lot of the Vietnamese people life was happening inside.
+They even had some "rooms" they used as schools.
 We were able to enter in one of the tunnels (one of the larger ones), and were struck by how small they actually were.
 It's definitely not an experience for claustrophobic people, but if you can physically do it, we highly recommend it.

 <figure>
   <img src="/img/vietnam/cu-chi-tunnels.jpg" alt="">